Lady Wilson (Margaret Wilson)

 - Camilla Jessica Wilson, born 1981

-Interview on Law & Lease:
+Interview on Law & Lease, read the interview below:

 Questions on a controversial interview: Lady Wilson (Margaret) left practice in 1987.
 When making the calculations her children were 10 and 6 years old, respectively, at the time she left the legal profession.
 Claims “horrendous nanny problems” which made her leave the barrister profession.
 Did not return to the barrister profession but instead obtained a part-time judicial job after 10 years absence from the field of law, around 1997.
 Her Husband, Lord Wilson, was already a Knight Bachelor and a Judge in the High Court of Justice (Family Division) from 1993-2005 following his judicial position in the criminal court that of a Recorder in the Crown Court (Western Circuit).
 He was appointed a family Judge with no prior family law experience.